Useful Notes: British Political System

 The minor national parties

 - The British National Party (BNP, colloquially known as the British Nazi Party): Proof that the Second World War didn't really teach some British people anything, they are an ultra-populist far-right (so far-right they believe the Conservatives to be Marxist) party and believe in withdrawal from the European Union, isolationism, strongly authoritarian anti-crime measures, "better rights" for "native" (i.e. white) Britons, and "voluntary repatriation" of what they regard as "non-native" Britons (i.e. deporting anyone who isn't white).note They are usually elected in areas with high levels of racial tension.
 They are derided by other far-right groups such as the National Front for trying to make themselves appear respectable.
 They have recently been playing up their anti-immigration policies in order to gain popular support, but remain very niche and have no MPs, although they have several councillors and had a few MEPs in the European Parliament from 2009 to 2014.
-Their colours are red white and blue, and the party's logo consists of the initials "BNP", with a Union Jack pattern beneath.
+Their colours are red white and blue, and the party's logo is a heart with a Union Jack pattern beneath.

 The appellation "far-right", by the way, applies strictly to their social, foreign, and law and order policies; their economic policy is somewhat standard and, as long as you're white, you'd probably get the same financial assistance from the state as you would under Labour.
 One of the only political parties to be banned from most university campuses, due to their far-right policies.
 They are almost universally hated and are considered Acceptable Targets, as demonstrated when their leader, Nick Griffin went on Question Time.
 For everyone except him, Hilarity Ensued.